Further Collapses in TFNP: SOPL = PLS PPADS

 \begin{proof}[Proof Sketch] There are two obstacles to a direct reduction from \sod to \sopl: (i) we can only compute edges in the forward direction (i.e., we only have access to a successor circuit), and (ii) multiple edges can point to the same node.

-To resolve the first issue, we modify the original $[N] \times [M]$ grid by taking $N$ copies of each node.
+To resolve the first issue, we modify the original $[N] \times [M]$ grid of the \sod instance by taking $N$ copies of each node.
 This ensures that there is a separate copy of each node $v$ for each potential predecessor on the previous column.
 As a result, edges from different predecessor nodes will point to different copies of $v$.
 This means that predecessor nodes can now also be computed efficiently.
-However, the second issue remains: since we have made $N$ copies of each node, there are also $N$ copies of each predecessor node, and thus $N$ edges coming from that predecessor node that somehow have to merge into the corresponding copy of $v$.
+Namely, in order to compute the predecessors of the $i$th copy of node $v$, it suffices to check whether in the original \sod instance the $i$th node on the previous column points to $v$.
+If that is the case, then all copies of this $i$th node are predecessors in the modified instance.
+Otherwise, there are no predecessors.
+However, the second issue remains: since we have made $N$ copies of each node, there are also $N$ copies of each predecessor node, and thus $N$ edges pointing to the corresponding copy of $v$.
+This is not acceptable, since \sopl allows at most one incoming edge.

-To overcome the second obstacle, we make use of the following high-level idea: use the $\iphp$ instance to ``hide'' the fact that multiple edges can point to a single node.
+To overcome the second obstacle, we make use of the following high-level idea: use the $\iphp$ instance (which maps $K+1$ pigeons to $K$ holes) to ``hide'' the fact that multiple edges can point to a single node.
 Unfortunately, we cannot use the $\iphp$ instance to hide the fact that $N$ paths merge into a single node.
-But, if we take~$N^2$ copies of each original node, instead of just $N$, then we have $N^2$ paths and $N$ target nodes.
-By \cref{lem:inj-path-php}, the $\iphp$ instance can be turned into a $\pathiphp_f$ instance that hides the fact that $N^2$ paths merge into $N$ paths.
-Thus, we replace each original node $v$ of the \sod instance by a gadget that has $N^2$ nodes in the left-most column and $N$ nodes in the right-most column, and such that finding the sink of a path inside the gadget requires solving the $\iphp$ instance.
+But, if we take~$K N$ copies of each original node, instead of just $N$, then we have $KN$ paths and $K$ target nodes.
+By \cref{lem:inj-path-php}, the $\iphp$ instance can be turned into a $\pathiphp_f$ instance that hides the fact that $KN$ paths merge into $K$ paths.
+Thus, we replace each original node $v$ of the \sod instance by a gadget that has $KN$ nodes in the left-most column and $K$ nodes in the right-most column, and such that finding the sink of a path inside the gadget requires solving the $\iphp$ instance.
 Importantly, we only construct the paths inside this gadget when the original node $v$ has a successor in the \sod instance.
-This ensures that when $v$ is an isolated node, the corresponding gadget does not contain any edges. \Cref{figure:reduction_php_or_iter_sopl} illustrates the construction.
+This ensures that when $v$ is an isolated node, the corresponding gadget does not contain any edges. \Cref{figure:reduction_php_or_iter_sopl} illustrates the construction for $N=3$, $M=4$ and $K=2$.

 Note that although we might have added many new sources to the graph (which are irrelevant for \sopl), it remains the case that from any sink of the new graph, we can extract either a solution to \sod or to $\iphp$.